 - Parks – Several parks can be found in or very close to Garden Hills.
 Sunnybrook Park is a wooded area with a stream located just north of the neighborhood pool along Brentwood Drive and Brentwood Terrace.
 South of the pool is a large tract of an undeveloped, wooded area known as Alexander Park.
 Frankie Allen Park, located on Pharr Road, has baseball diamonds and tennis courts, along with picnic and grilling area.
 Located in the adjacent Peachtree Heights neighborhood, the Parkside Drive Park & Duck Pond is a popular area to relax and read a book on a beautiful Atlanta day.
 The 10 acres encompasses a duck pond, walking paths, large trees and plush terrain.

 - Dining – Dining options for Garden Hills residents are endless whether you want to walk to places in the neighborhood or take a short drive outside of the Garden Hills.
-Grab a slice on the patio at Felini’s Pizza; on the go with kids at McDonald’s or Moe’s Southwest Grill; small quaint places in the neighborhood like Basil’s or Anis Cafe; and a night out at Season’s 52, Chops, Brio Tuscan Grill, Eclipse di Luna, Pricci or The Capital Grille.
-Venturing a little farther from Garden Hills, residents can go to Midtown, other areas of Buckhead for many more dining choices.
+Grab a slice on the patio at Felini’s Pizza; on the go with kids at McDonald’s or Moe’s Southwest Grill; small quaint places in the neighborhood like Basil’s or Anis Cafe; and a night out at Season’s 52, Chops, Eclipse di Luna, Pricci or The Capital Grille.
+Venturing a little farther from Garden Hills, residents can explore Intown Atlanta, other areas of Buckhead for many more dining choices.

 - Schools – Garden Hills resident are zoned for Garden Hills Elementary, Sutton Middle School and Atlanta North High School.
 Garden Hills, Sutton Middle and Atlanta North are all International Baccalaureate World Schools.
 Atlanta International School is located in the Garden Hills neighborhood.
 It is an IB World School serving students in kindergarten through 12th grade.
 Other Buckhead Private schools include Christ the King, Pace Academy, Westminister, Peachtree Presbyterian Preschool, and Atlanta Girls School.